3ll3d00d/beqdesigner/docs/install.md

 Releases are hosted on github, the latest official release will always be available via the [github releases page](https://github.com/3ll3d00d/beqdesigner/releases/latest)

-3 binaries are provided for official releases:
+4 sets of binaries are provided for official releases:

 File Name | OS | Description
 ----------|----|------------
-beqdesigner.exe | Windows | A portable, self contained exe
-beqdesignerSetup.exe | Windows | An installer, will startup more quickly than the portable exe beqdesigner | Linux | A portable, self contained binary (tested on Debian Stretch and Fedora 29)
+beqdesigner.exe | Windows | A portable, self contained exe which is built using the anaconda python distribution and hence uses the MKL libraries beqdesignerSetup.exe | Windows | An installer, will startup more quickly than the portable exe which is built using the anaconda python distribution and hence uses the MKL libraries beqdesigner_small.exe | Windows | A portable, self contained exe which is built using the python.org python distribution beqdesignerSetup_small.exe | Windows | An installer, will startup more quickly than the portable exe which is built using the python.org python distribution beqdesigner_*distro*\_*version*\_*name* | Linux | A portable, self contained binary built for the specified distribution beqdesigner.app.zip | OSX | An OSX app bundle

 To use, simply download one of the above binaries and run it.